 Diane Imabeppu, BA, BSc (OT),

-Registered Occupational Therapist, Life Coach for Kids, Integrative Health Practitioner, Student of Life
+Registered Occupational Therapist, Integrative Health Practitioner, Student of Life

 With deep gratitude for lessons learned by:

-- studying and teaching: Bachelor of Arts (University of British Columbia) Double Major in Psychology and Family Science (1996), Bachelor of Science (University of Toronto) in Occupational Therapy (2000); 18 years of courses in rehabilitation, feeding therapy, attachment and mental health; teaching workshops for the TDSB, Montessori schools, Tyndale University and other community groups.
-I learned how to integrate various sources of information, how to share it in a way that captures the students’ interest, and that learning is always mutual between teacher and student.
+- formal studying and teaching: Bachelor of Arts (University of British Columbia) Double Major in Psychology and Family Science (1996), Bachelor of Science (University of Toronto) in Occupational Therapy (2000); 19 years of courses in rehabilitation, feeding therapy, attachment and mental health; teaching workshops for the TDSB, Montessori schools, Tyndale University and other community groups.
+I learned that mind-knowing is different from heart-knowing; both are important sources of information.
+Learning is mutual between people, regardless of their roles as teacher and student, if one remains open.

 - becoming a mother.
-Experiencing post-partum complications for each baby born as well as for those unborn.
+Experiencing health complications for each child born as well as for those unborn.
 I learned to feel an indescribable kind of love… also hopelessness and deep despair…

 - having a baby with perplexing health issues that could not be treated effectively by conventional means.
 I learned about parental devotion and discovered the effectiveness of energy medicine, which led me to….